Coding: coding allowances and reliefs: gift aid

 Follow the guidance at PAYE93036 where gift aid has been coded year on year with no evidence of the original claim.

 Note: Registered Charities will reclaim the tax on the individual’s donation at the same rate for all taxpayers, regardless of where they live.
-For 2016-17 this rate is 20%.
+For 2016-17 and 2017-18 this rate is 20%.

 Higher rate customers will get tax relief at their correct rate (rUK or Scottish rates) through their reconciliation or SA return.